To view the page listing all articles related to memories, visit “My Memories.”

 The Proximate Analysis

 The German Agriculture Experiment stations became the model for similar stations set up in America.
 Wilbur Atwater of Connecticut had great admiration for the Möckern station.
 He got involved in work at another station, the one at Weende.
-Here they were involved in calorimeter research in the 1860’s and Atwater expended on the research.
+Here they were involved in calorimeter research in the 1860s and Atwater expanded on the research.
 (Marcus, 2015)

 Weende Experiment Station